jpaquay/netdevbe/README.md

 ### Customer Engineer @ Google

-## Cloud  Architect for EU institutions, NATO, Belgian Federal and Brussels Region Governments.
+* Cloud  Architect for Belgian Federal and Regional Governments, EU institutions and NATO

 ## June  2006 - August 2018

 ### Systems Engineer @ Cisco

 * Since 2014: Solutions Architect for EU institutions and NATO.
 In this role I have achieved deep customer intimacy and built many close relationships with key stakeholders.
 I acted there  as the key technical influencer for numerous multi-millions deals.
 * From 2010 to 2014: Technical Lead for the Collaboration team with major influence on key deals across large enterprise and public sector verticals.